Hone logo

 Edge Cases to Consider:

-• Empty JSON object or array.
+• Empty JSON data.

 Examples